annapetry/pintrospective/README.md

 - Infinite Scroll: Consolidate Pins Index from two associations to one ActiveRecord query, using SQL, to enable use of Kaminaru pagination gem.
 - Allow for Board sorting, using jQueryUI sortable().
 - Add 'Like' functionality.
+- DRY up code, specifically form and modal skeletons should go into partials